Konamiman/Z280TechnicalManual/13-Z-Bus_External_Interface.md

 #### 13.5.1.2 Memory Transaction Timing

 Memory transaction timing is illustrated in Figures 13-2 and 13-3.
 During the first bus cycle, <ins>AS</ins> is asserted to indicate the beginning of a transaction; Output Enable (<ins>OE</ins>) is also asserted at this time.
 All address and status information is guaranteed valid on the rising edge of <ins>AS</ins>.
 The ST<sub>0</sub>-ST<sub>3</sub> status lines indicate that a memory transaction is occurring.
-For a read operation (Figure 13-2), <ins>DS</ins> is activated during the first half of the second bus cycle, after the bus master has 3-3tated the AD lines; <ins>OE</ins> is deasserted at the beginning of the second cycle and Input Enable (<ins>IE</ins>) is asserted during the second half of the second cycle.
+For a read operation ([Figure 13-2](#figure-13-2-memory-read-timing)), <ins>DS</ins> is activated during the first half of the second bus cycle, after the bus master has 3-3tated the AD lines; <ins>OE</ins> is deasserted at the beginning of the second cycle and Input Enable (<ins>IE</ins>) is asserted during the second half of the second cycle.
 The bus master samples the information returned from memory on the Address/Data bus on the falling edge of the clock during the third bus cycle; after the data is sampled, <ins>DS</ins> and <ins>IE</ins> are deasserted.
-For a write operation (Figure 13-3), <ins>DS</ins> is asserted during the second half of the second cycle, after the bus master has placed the data to be written on the AD lines, and <ins>OE</ins> stays active throughout the transaction.
+For a write operation ([Figure 13-3](#figure-13-3-memory-write-timing)), <ins>DS</ins> is asserted during the second half of the second cycle, after the bus master has placed the data to be written on the AD lines, and <ins>OE</ins> stays active throughout the transaction.

 <br/>

 ![Figure 13-2.
 Memory Read Timing](Images/Figure13.2.png)<br/>
+<a id="figure-13-2-memory-read-timing"></a>
 _Figure 13-2.
 Memory Read Timing_

 <br/>

 ![Figure 13-3.
 Memory Write Timing](Images/Figure13.3.png)<br/>
+<a id="figure-13-3-memory-write-timing"></a>
 _Figure 13-3.
 Memory Write Timing_

 <br/>